LM-15/falltest/README.md

 * Super relation type name
 * Sub relation type name

+## To be done before the R1 2021 release / Questions for Nancy and Axel
+What are the "super relation type name" and the "sub relation type name"?
+Are we using them to identify titles that are titles analyzed from within a larger title; to be able to exclude if wanted if counting parent title?
+I noticed a "bound with" relationsi

+TO BE DONE BEFORE R1 2021 PENDING ITEMS WHAT CAN WE GET DONE.
+REQUIRE THE INSTITION TO BE A SPECIFIC THING

-## In Progress
+## In Progress    ITEMS TO TAKE INTO CONSIDERATION KEEP IN MIND...
 <details>
   <summary>Click to read more!</summary>
   See this page for additiona info recorded by the Resource Management reporters: https://wiki.folio.org/x/OA8uAg

 * Will add/address these requests when:
-  * More records are available in the LDP
+  * More records are available in the LDP  REMOVE THIS BECAUSE WILL BE UP ABOVE
-    * the hardcoded filter for instance statuses names of “cataloged” or “batch loaded” is not yet included because of a lack of test data.
+    * the hardcoded filter for instance statuses names of “cataloged” or “batch loaded” is currently commented out due to lack of test data.
+Users can enable it any time they wish.
-  * We find out more about how institutions are coding or when fields are available in LDP
+  * We find out more about how institutions are coding or when fields are available in LDP  TELLING PEOPLE THEY MAY NEED TO UPDATE IN ASSMPTIONS
     * add more filters and values for virtual titles as hardcoded filter (instance type, nature of content, inventory libraries name)
   * When have more time?
     * counting separately multiople formats attached to the same record (maybe by unique instances and unique holdings formats)